kitplummer/modsofengent/technology/msee_technology_project-specific.md

 ### Development Environments

 Deploy on day one!
-While Etsy, a marketplace for craft goods, has made its position in the microservices vs. monolithic discussion for the latter the bigger discussion is on their ability to rapidly on-ramp new developers (NOTE:  http://codeascraft.com/2012/03/13/making-it-virtually-easy-to-deploy-on-day-one/
+While Etsy, a marketplace for craft goods, has made its position in the microservices vs. monolithic discussion for the latter the bigger discussion is on their ability to rapidly on-ramp new developers[^projectspec1].
-).
 To sum it up Etsy uses packaged virtual machines that contain a complete replica of the production environment plus development tools.

 By removing the need for a developer to first select, then install and configure a handful of tools, it becomes possible for anyone to quickly get to issues and tasks at hand.
 But, there is a lot happening, and that has happened, behind the scenes in order for this opportunity to exist.